Skip to main content

 How Is the System Disrupted?

-This elegant system of evolved to support survival in environments where food was scarce.
+This elegant system of appetite regulation evolved to support survival in environments where food was scarce.
 In the modern world, this same system can become dysregulated.
 Factors such as chronic stress, poor sleep, and the consumption of highly processed foods can interfere with the production and reception of these vital peptide signals.

 For instance, in some individuals, the brain can become less sensitive to leptin’s signals, a condition known as leptin resistance.
 When this occurs, the brain does not accurately perceive the body’s energy stores, leading to a persistent state of perceived starvation and a continuous drive to eat, even when energy reserves are high.
 This illustrates how a breakdown in internal communication can profoundly impact metabolic health and well-being.